ballet/ballet/docs/feature_engineering_guide.rst

 In the data science community, it is common to do feature engineering by applying a sequence of mutations to a data frame object or using ``sklearn.preprocessing`` objects.
-Why do we go through hoops to use ``Feature`` objects?
+Why do we go through hoops to use :py:class:`~ballet.feature.Feature` objects?

-#. *Modularity.* Each feature stands alone and can be reasoned about, validated, and implemented separately.
+#. *Modularity.* Each feature stands alone and can be reasoned about,
+   validated, and implemented separately.

-#. *Avoid leakage.* By writing all features as learned transformations (with separate
+#. *Avoid leakage.* By writing all features as learned transformations (with
-   fit and transform stages) and enforcing a train-test split, we ensure that feature engineering code never sees test data before it applies transformations on new instances.
+   separate fit and transform stages) and enforcing a train-test split, we ensure that feature engineering code never sees test data before it applies transformations on new instances.

-#. *Clearly declare inputs and outputs.* Each feature declares its own inputs (and optionally
+#. *Clearly declare inputs and outputs.* Each feature declares its own inputs
-   outputs) and can operate on them only.
+   (and optionally outputs) and can operate on them only.
 Thus a feature can impute missing values in a single column, as opposed to the entire dataset, and different ``Feature`` objects can target different subsets of the input variable space.

-#. *Pipelines.* Feature objects can be easily composed together can be combined into a pipeline that can learn feature transformations from training data and apply them on new instances.
+#. *Pipelines.* Feature objects can be easily composed together can be
+   combined into a pipeline that can learn feature transformations from training data and apply them on new instances.

-#. *Robustness.* Data scientists are often surprised to find the number of errors that arise from trying
+#. *Robustness.* Data scientists are often surprised to find the number of
-   to use multiple libraries together, such as pandas and scikit-learn.
+   errors that arise from trying to use multiple libraries together, such as pandas and scikit-learn.
 Common errors include scikit-learn transformers and estimators failing on columnar data that has the wrong number of dimensions (i.e. 1-dimensional or 2-dimensional column vectors).
 Features in Ballet magically transform feature input data appropriately to avoid common errors.

 Writing features
 ----------------